 If the defendant is facing a felony charge, the court will hold a preliminary hearing (unless the case settles first).
 A preliminary hearing is similar to a trial, but the issue is not guilt or innocence.
 Instead, the prelim is where the prosecutor demonstrates to the court that the state’s case against the defendant is strong enough to go to trial.

 Prosecutors usually win prelims since the standard of proof is very low.
 But if the prosecutor loses the prelim, then the felony charges get dismissed.
 (Misdemeanor cases do not have preliminary hearings.
 Nor do felony cases where the defendant was indicted by grand jury.)

 If the defendant decides to plead guilty or no contest as part of a plea agreement, the judge almost always imposes the sentence that the state and defendant agreed to.
 But if the defendant has a bench- or jury trial and is found guilty, then it is less likely the judge will take the defendant’s or prosecution’s preferences into account.

 Many defendants – particularly first-time offenders – may be eligible to avoid doing any jail time by going on probation.
 But as a condition of being on probation, the defendant would need to follow various other sentencing terms.
 Typical examples include paying fines, submitting to random alcohol testing, and performing community service.

-Our experienced Los Angeles criminal defense lawyers create attorney-client relationships throughout northern, central, and southern California, including Santa Barbara, Ventura County, Orange County, Riverside, San Bernardino, Compton, Hollywood, Santa Monica, Encino, the San Fernando Valley, and more.
+Our experienced criminal defense lawyers near you in Los Angeles create attorney-client relationships throughout northern, central, and southern California, including Santa Barbara, Ventura County, Orange County, Riverside, San Bernardino, Compton, Hollywood, Santa Monica, Encino, the San Fernando Valley, and more.
 Our practice areas include personal injury and family law in addition to criminal law and DUI defense.
 Our criminal trial lawyers and DUI attorneys provide legal defense for both state and federal crimes.